Austin Claunch

-Austin Claunch (born November 17, 1989) is an American college basketball coach, and current head coach of the Nicholls Colonels men's basketball team.
+Austin Claunch (born November 17, 1989) is an American college basketball coach.
+He has served as the head coach at the University of Texas at San Antonio (UTSA) since 2024.

 Playing career

 Claunch played four years at Emory, where he was a three-time First Team All-University Athletic Association selection, finishing his career with the Eagles as the school's all-time assists leader, and ranking eighth all-time in career points.